Artists Online

 Please contact the gallery in order to get the latest information.

-Jones & Terwilliger Galleries proudly present the dynamic work of two Russian painters, Evgeny and Lydia V. Baranov.
-Evgeny (b.
+Jones & Terwilliger Galleries proudly present the dynamic work of two painters, Evgeny (b.
 1961) and Lydia Velichko Baranov (b.
-1964) were born into Muscovite families where an interest in the fine arts was not only appreciated but also actively encouraged.
-Both were students of the old Soviet Union's most prestigious school, Moscow Institute of Architecture.
+1964).
+Both were born into Muscovite families where an interest in the fine arts was not only appreciated but also actively encouraged.
+They were students of the old Soviet Union's most prestigious school, Moscow Institute of Architecture.

 The institute emphasized an extremely rigorous, multi-disciplinary education, and could only be entered through a series of competitive entrance exams.
 In addition to five years of drawing, four years of painting, two years of sculpting, and their architecture courses, Evgeny and Lydia received an excellent grounding in history, philosophy and mathematics.
-By the time that they graduated from the six-year program in 1984 and 1987, Evgeny and Lydia not only had a practical career in architecture but an excellent grounding in the fine arts that was rooted in the old curriculum of the Imperial Academy.
+By the time that they graduated from the six-year program in 1984 and 1987 respectively, Evgeny and Lydia not only had a practical career in architecture but an excellent grounding in the fine arts that was rooted in the old curriculum of the Imperial Academy.

 Evgeny Baranov and Lydia Velichko after graduation both worked on the restoration of historic buildings in Moscow.
 As they came to know each other, they learned that they shared a deep love of the Russian painting and that both had a desire to pursue a career in the fine arts.
 As part of an exchange program for young architects, Lydia won the opportunity to travel to Anchorage, Alaska, where she worked on a project to survey the historic Russian Orthodox churches in Alaska and the Aleutian Islands.

-In Anchorage, the Baranovs adapted to a system and culture that was foreign to them.
+At this time the "Velvet Revolution" was occurring and communism was beginning to collapse.
+Evgeny Baranov and Lydia Velichko were present enough to see that things would be better for them abroad, so the couple married and moved to Anchorage.
 Lydia V. Baranov did translation work while the two worked to forge a following for their paintings.
 She and Evgeny began to teach art.
 They developed a detailed curriculum but were disappointed to find that few students had the necessary desire to master elementary drawing principles before moving on to painting.
 Gradually, the young painters began to sell their landscape work and develop a following for formal portraits and genre paintings.

 In the beautiful Alaskan wilderness, the Baranov's began to spend a great deal of time painting out-of-doors or "en plein air" as the French describe it.
 They began to experiment by painting side-by-side on the same canvas in order to capture the rapidly changing conditions of light and atmosphere.
 Excited by the paintings that came out of their collaboration, the Baranovs began to work on portraits and genre scenes together too.
-Eventually, after eight years in Anchorage, the couple saw more opportunities in a more populated area and they moved to California.
+Eventually, after eight years in Anchorage, the couple saw more opportunities in a more populated area and they moved to California, settling in Carmel.

-Carmel Galleries:
+Carmel Gallery:

-and Gallery on 6th btwn San Carlos & Dolores
+Located on 6th Avenue between San Carlos & Dolores

 Phone: 831-626-9100